 For obtaining Grant of Probate or Letters of Administration only – executors/administrators will then administer the estate themselves:-

-Where the Estate is not subject to inheritance tax because inheritance tax allowance of predeceased spouse can be claimed £850 plus VAT
+- Where the Estate is not subject to inheritance tax because the inheritance tax allowance of a predeceased spouse can be claimed £850 plus VAT

-Assent of property – once Probate is granted and house is to be transferred to beneficiary £250 - £500 plus VAT and Land Registry fee.
-Where the property has not previously been registered at the Land Registry and a first registration is required, this would be passed to our Property Team to deal with.
+- Assent of property – once Probate is granted and the house is to be transferred to the beneficiary £350 – £500 plus VAT and Land Registry fee.
+Where the property has not previously been registered at the Land Registry and first registration is required, this would be passed to our Property Team to deal with.

 Who will deal with your case: